JewelreyBoxAI/diamond_family_vector/README.md

-# 🧠 JewelryBox AI: SaaS-Capable Smart Concierge for Jewelry Retailers
+# 🧠 Diamond Family Assistant: SaaS-Capable Smart Concierge for Jewelry Retailers

-## 🚀 What It Is
+**Diamond Family Assistant** transforms jewelry retail with AI-powered, family-business warmth.

-JewelryBox AI is a **modular AI chatbot assistant** engineered specifically for high-end jewelry retailers.
-Built on a scalable, multi-layer architecture using **FAISS vector search**, **semantic retrieval**, and **contextual prompt injection**, it delivers precise, URL-linked responses to real customer queries—across product discovery, education, services, and promotions.
+Diamond Family Assistant is a **modular AI chatbot assistant** engineered specifically for high-end jewelry retailers.
+Built on a scalable, multi-layer architecture using **FAISS vector search**, **semantic retrieval**, and **dynamic memory management**, it delivers personalized, contextual guidance for customers while maintaining the authentic warmth of a family-owned business.

+## 🎯 **Core Features**

-This isn’t just a chatbot—it's an **AI concierge that mimics real staff behavior**, understands intent, and responds with tailored, resource-linked answers using natural language processing.
+This isn't just a chatbot—it's an **AI concierge that mimics real staff behavior**, understands intent, and responds with tailored, resource-linked answers using natural language processing.

 ---